Nonlinear2/mnist-x86/README.md

 For step by step execution, I use x64dbg, which has proven to be very useful.

-Here is a diagram of the x64 calling convention that helped me get my offsets right. _Note that all windows API functions expect a 16 byte aligned stack pointer._
+Here is a diagram I made for the x64 calling convention to help me get my offsets right. _Note that all windows API functions expect a 16 byte aligned stack pointer._

 ```
      ┌─────────────┐